 George Prescott Bush Biography

-George Prescott Bush campaigned for his uncle during the 2000 presidential campaign; his good looks and Hispanic heritage (his mother, Columba, was born in Mexico) made him a popular figure with younger voters.
-George P. Bush's speech at the 2000 GOP convention earned him comparisons to another political heir, the late John Kennedy Jr.
+George Prescott Bush campaigned for his uncle George W. during the 2000 presidential campaign; his good looks and Hispanic heritage (his mother, Columba, was born in Mexico) made him a popular figure with younger voters.
+His speech at the 2000 GOP convention earned George P. comparisons to another political heir, the late John Kennedy Jr.